PlymouthPsychology/pears/source/how-pain-works.rst

+.. container:: gloss

-.. note:: The story ends at approx 5 minutes...
+	The story ends at approx 5 minutes...